chenkang455/TRMD/README.md

 pip install -r requirements.txt
 ```
 ### 2. Download datasets
-You can download the Event-Version GOPRO Dataset and Real World Blur (REBlur) Dataset from [here].
+You can download the Event-Version GOPRO Dataset and Real Event Blur (REBlur) Dataset from [here].

 ### 3. Configs